 Only the call originator can transmit media during the broadcast group call and the broadcast group call is released when the transmission is complete.

-Figure 7.1.2.4.2-1 illustrates the common procedure both for group-broadcast group call and user-broadcast group call.
+Figure 7.1.2.4.2-1 illustrates the common procedure for group-broadcast group call, user-broadcast group call, broadcast regrouped group call, and broadcast calls of pre-arranged groups.

+NOTE 1: Pre-arranged groups for broadcast group calls (which are not created by regrouping operations) can be administered permanently in the group table.

 Pre-condition: